ShraboniBanerjee/Food-Delivery-App/README.md

 Here developed a fully functional food delivery app utilizing a modern tech stack to create a seamless user experience.
 The app was built with React Native, enabling cross-platform compatibility for Android, iOS, and Windows devices.

-For the backend, Sanity CMS was implemented, providing a robust and flexible content management system.
-This allows the team and future developers to easily update and manage the app's content.
-Navigation between screens was handled using React Native Navigation, ensuring smooth transitions and a user-friendly interface.
+For the backend, Sanity CMS was implemented, providing a robust and flexible system.
+Navigation between screens was handled using React Native Navigation, ensuring smooth transitions and an user-friendly interface.

 Additionally, the app features a sleek and animated checkout flow designed to enhance the overall UI/UX.
 Tailwind CSS was employed to style the app, offering a utility-first approach that streamlined the development process and resulted in a polished and responsive design.